The Nurse Faculty Loan Program (NFLP) is a loan cancellation program with a service obligation for recipients of the loan.

 - Be a citizen or national of the United States.

 - Be enrolled (full-time or part-time) in an eligible nursing program at the time the NFLP loan is established and must complete the education components to prepare qualified nurse faculty.
-Master's students enrolled in Nursing Education, PhD and DNP nursing students are eligible.
+Master's students enrolled in Nursing Education, PhD students, and DNP students are eligible.

 - Maintain enrollment for a minimum of two terms/semesters during an academic year while receiving the NFLP loan.